radhesh1/flexbox-froggy/README.md

 Flexbox Froggy
 =======

 Flexbox Froggy is a game for learning CSS flexbox.
-Check it out at [flexboxfroggy.com](https://flexbox-froggy.vercel.app/).
+Check it out at [Check it out](https://flexbox-froggy.vercel.app/).

 ![FontCDN screenshot](./images/screenshot.png)